Howard Pepper 1918

 Suddenly, Dad said, “Look, he’s coming back empty-handed.”

-I turned and squinted down the river—I was disappointed to see him walking back without the fish or pole.
+I turned and squinted as I looked down the river—I was disappointed to see him walking back without the fish or pole.

 “Dad, the fish took his pole!”

 Jack must have seen us staring at him because he began to shout and wave.
-We ran down the beach.
+We ran down the bank.

 “I’m going to need help to bring it back.”